Chocolate Factory: Background

 Recording sessions for the album took place primarily at Rockland Studios and Chicago Recording Company in Chicago.
 Other recording locations included the Record Plant, in Los Angeles, California, Soup Can Music in Harper Woods, Michigan, and Vanguard Studios in Oak Park, Michigan.
 Chocolate Factory was written, arranged, and produced entirely by R. Kelly.
-It was released February 18, 2003 on Jive Records, following a year of legal accusations for which he was acquitted in 2008.
+It was released on February 18, 2003 on Jive Records, following a year of legal accusations for which he was acquitted in 2008.

 Loveland and leaks

 The album was originally intended to release in 2002 by the name of "Loveland"; this album was scrapped amid bootlegging.
 Loveland, which had a significantly different tracklisting, was to feature the original "Step in the Name of Love", his 2001 single "The World's Greatest", and various other songs, including a ten-minute opera remix of his 1996 hit I Believe I Can Fly.
-Although first-run copies of Chocolate Factory included a bonus disc called Loveland, it is different than the bootleg as it is abridged and features mostly different, unleaked songs.
+Although first-run copies of Chocolate Factory included a bonus disc called Loveland, it is different from the bootleg as it is abridged and features mostly different, unleaked songs.
 Upon the initial leaks, The New York Times described Loveland as "one of fall's most promising albums" and noted that despite poor audio quality, "much of the music is great".
-Loveland, in its bootlegged form, is described as containing gospel, romantic 70s-inspired soul, opera, and contemporary R&B.
+Loveland, in its bootlegged form, is described as containing gospel, romantic 1970s-inspired soul, opera, and contemporary R&B.

 A few songs from Loveland were included on Chocolate Factory, but the album was never released in its original form.
-Kelly mentions Loveland by name in the remix to "Step in the Name of Love", and promotional material for Chocolate Factory declare Loveland as "never to be released.
+Kelly mentions Loveland by name in the remix to "Step in the Name of Love", and promotional material for Chocolate Factory declare Loveland as "never to be released".